The control of dog regulations, 1998 states that certain breeds are termed as restricted in the eyes of the law

 Which Breeds are Restricted?

-Although in some eyes all dogs can be seen as dangerous, regulations are in place with regard to specific breeds.
+Regulations are in place with regard to specific breeds.

 These breeds are selected because of their size, strength and original breed function.